 - Details observations such as inductive loops and negative resistances

-- Includes dedicated chapter on an emerging technique (Nonlinear EIS), including code in supplementary material illustrating simulations
+- Includes a dedicated chapter on an emerging technique (Nonlinear EIS), including code in the supplementary material illustrating simulations

-This book is aimed at Senior Undergraduates and advanced graduates in chemical engineering, analytical chemistry, electrochemistry, spectroscopy.
+This book is aimed at senior undergraduates and advanced graduates in chemical engineering, analytical chemistry, electrochemistry, and spectroscopy.